aws-samples/amazon-comprehend-s3-object-lambda-functions/REDACTION_README.md

 1. `IS_PARTIAL_OBJECT_SUPPORTED` Whether to support partial objects or not.
 Accessing partial object through http headers such byte-range can corrupt the object and/or affect PII detection accuracy.
 Valid values are `TRUE` and `FALSE`.
 Default: `FALSE`.
 1. `DOCUMENT_MAX_SIZE_CONTAINS_PII_ENTITIES` Maximum document size (in bytes) to be used for making calls to Comprehend's ContainsPiiDocument API for classifying PII entity types present in the doc Default: 50000.
 1. `DOCUMENT_MAX_SIZE_DETECT_PII_ENTITIES`: Maximum document size (in bytes) to be used for making calls to Comprehend's DetectPiiEntities API.
 Default: 5120 i.e. 5KB.
 1. `PII_ENTITY_TYPES` : List of comma separated PII entity types to be considered for redaction.
-Default: `ALL`.
+Refer [Comprehend's documentation page](https://docs.aws.amazon.com/comprehend/latest/dg/how-pii.html#how-pii-types) for list of supported PII entity types.
+Default: `ALL` which signifies all entity types that comprehend supports.
 1. `MASK_CHARACTER` : A character that replaces each character in the redacted PII entity.
 Default: *.
 1. `MASK_MODE` : Specifies whether the PII entity is redacted with the mask character or the entity type.
 Valid values: `MASK` and `REPLACE_WITH_PII_ENTITY_TYPE`.
 Default: `MASK`.
 1. `SUBSEGMENT_OVERLAPPING_TOKENS` : Number of tokens/words to overlap among segments of a document in case chunking is needed because of maximum document size limit.
 Default: 20.